 Develop a common set of core variables in concert with international partners.

-For more information, please contact the AHSQC Medical Director Mike Rosen (firstname.lastname@example.org), the AHSQC Director for Quality and Outcomes, or Ben Poulose (email@example.com), AHSQC Privacy Officer Shelby Dunstan (firstname.lastname@example.org)
+For more information, please contact MDEpiNet partner AHSQC Foundation through AHSQC Medical Director Mike Rosen (firstname.lastname@example.org), AHSQC Director for Quality and Outcomes Ben Poulose (email@example.com), or the AHSQC Privacy Officer Nicole Goddard (firstname.lastname@example.org)